 The full HD display has various on-screen display controls for adjusting the image, tweaking the color and contrast ratio, and so on.
 Button controls are located on the lower right side of the bezel which is a bit thicker than some others of its size range (27”), which I chalked up to the touch screen technology built inside.
 With the exception of contrast, which I ended up tweaking slightly down, the display was used at its factory settings.

 I found the TD2740’s imaging to be very sharp and contrasty.
 It also performed well over a wide viewing angle so that friends could watch over your shoulder while you’re gaming (or your boss can watch while you’re working) comfortably.
 The touch interface worked smoothly and accurately, and supported up to 10 touch points (that is fingers) on the monitor at once.
 In fact, I found the touch interface to work just as smoothly as a mouse when cursoring around the screen or selecting items from a pulldown menu.
 Certainly a mouse allows much finer resolution of movement and so may be somewhat better at detailed drawing, but that isn’t specific to this monitor — any touchscreen device will work about the same in this way.
 And require a good cleaning after a session of finger smearing across the screen.
+Cleaning a touch screen monitor is a little different from maintaining your typical one, so be sure to research those cleaning methods.

 I didn’t find any issues when streaming video — images were crystal-clear and without any color bleed or other discrepancies, especially at higher video quality levels.
 Switching over to productivity apps, word processors and presentation software ran equally well with plenty of room on the screen to open up two documents side-by-side.